History (HIST)

 Through intense role playing and a highly interactive learning environment, students in this course explore key historic debates in American history about slavery, capitalism, citizenship, and women's roles.
 Class sessions are student-centered and directed, while professors advise, guide and evaluate oral and written work.
 F, even years.

 HIST 269.
-World War II.
+The World at War.
 3 Credits.

 HIST 300.
 Topics in History.
 1 Credit.